JaparmySholly/JaparmySholly/README.md

   <img src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="100"/>
 </div> -->

 I'm Ajagbe Pamilerin Shola.
-A Cyber Security Specialist, a Penetration Tester and a Software Engineer from Nigeria :nigeria:.
-Student of software engineering at  <a href="https://www.alxafrica.com" target='_blank' alt="#">ALX Africa</a>, a Top 1% :1st_place_medal: hacker at <a href="https://tryhackme.com/p/JaparmySholly" target="_blank" alt="#">TryHackMe</a>.
+A Penetration Tester and a Software Engineer from :nigeria:.
+Learning Software engineering at  <a href="https://www.alxafrica.com" target='_blank' alt="#">ALX Africa</a>, a Top 1% :1st_place_medal: hacker at <a href="https://tryhackme.com/p/JaparmySholly" target="_blank" alt="#">TryHackMe</a>.
 I see myself being part of one of the genuises making the planet earth a better place to live, I'm passionate about growth, learning, building and problems solving.
 I'm looking forward to working with your team where my skills would be utilized.

  <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="200" height="150">